jlevesy/goats/README.md

-## Batman
+## Goats

+Bats + Go = Goats

 This project is a PoC of a script interpretor which allows mixing command instructions with instructions written in go and evaluated at runtime using [yaegi](https://github.com/containous/yaegi).

-The main use case behind this is to create a command line test framework heavilly inspired from [bats](https://github.com/bats-core/bats-core) but without any kind of bash knowledge required to use it.
+The main use case behind this is to create a command line test framework heavily inspired from [bats](https://github.com/bats-core/bats-core) but without any kind of bash knowledge required to use it.

 ## Current status